-Our assessment will be conducted on a room-by-room basis.
-Detailed notes will be collected with each sample including a room identifier, type of material and sample location.
-Digital photographs will be taken of each sampling location and of representative hazardous building materials.
+First of all, our assessments are conducted on a room-by-room basis.
+In addition, detailed notes will be collected with each sample including a room identifier, type of material and sample location.
+Also, digital photographs will be taken of each sampling location and of representative hazardous building materials.

-Assessment will be semi-destructive, which means that sampling will be performed in a manor to limit routine damage and disturbance to existing materials.
-However, some repairs may be necessary, particularly as related to the sampling of materials such as, but not limited to, drywall, ceiling tiles, flooring and other exterior/interior finishes.
-We always attempt to sample in a way to that will minimize any damages and in the most unobtrusive location as possible.
+While the assessment will be semi-destructive, meaning that sampling will be performed in a manor to limit routine damage and disturbance to existing materials, some repairs may be necessary.
+Furthermore, repairs particularly related to the sampling of materials such as, but not limited to, drywall, ceiling tiles, flooring and other exterior/interior finishes may be required.
+Of course, we always attempt to sample in a way that will minimize any damages, and always in the most unobtrusive location as possible.

 Buildings are Assessed for the Following Hazardous Materials:

 - Polychlorinated biphenyls (PCB) in fluorescent light fixtures

 - Mercury building components in thermostats and light fixture bulbs

 - Radioactive building components in smoke and/or heat detectors